prashanth-7861/file-signature-analyzer/README.md

 - Creates multiple copies for ambiguous file types
 - Generates detailed analysis report

+**Keywords**: file-analysis, file-signatures, binary-analysis, file-identification, digital-forensics, magic-bytes, file-type-detection, file-extensions

+## Technologies Used

+This tool is built using Python with a focus on standard library modules to ensure maximum compatibility without external dependencies:

+- **os**: For file and directory operations
+- **json**: For parsing the signature database and generating reports
+- **shutil**: For file copying operations
+- **binascii**: For binary to hexadecimal conversion

+No external dependencies are required - the script uses only Python standard library modules.

 ## Requirements

 - Python 3.6 or higher